unverbuggt/mkdocs-encryptcontent-plugin/README.md

 ### Arithmatex support

+> **Enable by default**

 Related to [issue #12](https://github.com/CoinK0in/mkdocs-encryptcontent-plugin/issues/12)

-If Arithmatex markdown extension is set in your markdown extensions to improve math equations rendering, reload rendering after decryption process.
+If Arithmatex markdown extension is detected in your markdown extensions to improve math equations rendering, reload renderer after decryption process.
+If the Arithmatex markdown extension is not correctly detected, you can force it by adding `arithmatex: True` on the plugin configuration or set False to disable detection.

-When enable the following part of the template is add to force math equations rendering on decrypted content.
+When enable, the following part of the template is add to force math equations rendering on decrypted content.

 ```jinja
 {% if arithmatex %}MathJax.typesetPromise(){% endif %}